Travel Insurance for Winter Sports

 Unfortunately our cover for winter sports is only available to people 65 and under (at the time they buy the policy), and is limited to 17 days per year on annual policies.

 We cover off-piste skiing and snowboarding, unless the area has been designated as unsafe by the resort.
-Unfortunately, we won’t be able to cover any professional-level ski racing or training, but this usually isn’t a problem (even if you think you’re the next Eddie the Eagle).
+We are also not able to cover any professional-level ski racing or training.

-We will cover all skis, poles, snowboards, boots & bindings even when they’re left in ski racks!
-Payments for damaged or stolen equipment decrease with the age of the item, and we won’t be able to cover any sports equipment that is left unattended in a public place, but this is all covered in our policy documents.
+We will cover all skis, poles, snowboards, boots & bindings even when they’re left in ski racks (between 10am and 8pm)!
+Payments for damaged or stolen equipment decrease with the age of the item, and we won’t be able to cover any sports equipment that is left unattended in a public place.

 Winter sports safety tips